sdogruyol/crystal-for-rubyists-en/book/chapter-5-testing.md

 Now this file is pretty interesting.
 There a three important keywords, `describe`, `it` and `should`.

-Those keywords are only used in `spec`s with the following purposes.
+Those keywords are only used in `specs` with the following purposes.

 * `describe` lets you group related specs.
 * `it` is used for defining a spec with the given title in between “”.